thacherT1D/new-angular-curriculum/Unit-3/07-angular-node-testing.md

 "preprotractor": "./node_modules/webdriver-manager/bin/webdriver-manager update",
 ```

 Now do `npm run protractor` again from the terminal.
-Notice that the selenium webdriver gets updated first now.
+Notice that the selenium webdriver gets updated first because of the `preprotractor` script.

 #### Simple Protractor Test